invincibleJai/rh-che/README.md

 #### What is the RedHat Che distribution

-The RedHat distribution of Eclipse Che is a RedHat-specific packaging of Che assemblies that adds some RedHat specific plugins / behaviors upton the standard upstream Che distribution.
+The RedHat distribution of Eclipse Che is a RedHat-specific packaging of Che assemblies that adds some RedHat specific plugins / behaviors up to the standard upstream Che distribution.
 It is currently based on the `openshift-connector` branch of the upstream Che repository.
 The RedHat distribution powers [openshift.io](https://openshift.io) developers workspaces.